code-q-web-factory/Neos-Skeleton/docs/GETTING_STARTED.md

 #### Configure your project

-9. German is the default language, you can adapt it in [Settings.Language.yaml](DistributionPackages/CodeQ.Site/Configuration/Settings.Language.yaml)
 12. Configure the Google Analytics tracking code in [Production/Settings.yaml](DistributionPackages/CodeQ.Site/Configuration/Production/Settings.yaml) in the format `UA-XXXXXXXX-X`
 13. In the Neos administration, you can find a page "Page not found", which is shown every time a page couldn't be found.
 Feel free to add content here.